followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxFilterBuilder/1 Configuration/onEditorPreparing.md

 <!--/shortDescription-->

 <!--fullDescription-->
 The widget offers a user a different editor for entering a value depending on the field's [dataType](/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/Field/#dataType): [Calendar](/Documentation/Guide/Widgets/Calendar/Overview/), [TextBox](/Documentation/Guide/Widgets/TextBox/Overview/), [SelectBox](/Documentation/Guide/Widgets/SelectBox/Overview/), etc. Within this handler, you can customize a default editor or substitute it for another DevExtreme editor.
-To do the latter, assign the editor's name to the **editorName** field and then configure the editor in the **editorOptions** object.
+To do the latter, assign the editor's name to the **editorName** field and configure the editor in the **editorOptions** object.
 If you specify the editor's **onValueChanged** handler, call the **setValue(newValue)** method in it to update the value.

 ---
 ##### jQuery